Toto Wolff and Christian Horner ramp up rivalry as Max Verstappen is cleared

 “Olympic boxing went to pro boxing and is now MMA,” he added as he discussed the growing battle between F1’s top two teams.

-“But that is OK, we are in the ring now trying to do the best job possible.
+“But that is okay, we are in the ring now trying to do the best job possible.
 Elbows are allowed now because the rules so say so and the gloves are off.

 “I think the competition is just too high, you cannot expect that you are going to dinner with rival or the rival team or your enemy in the sporting competition, irrespective of the personality and the characters, everything else would be not normal.
 It is as simple as it is.”

+“If we believe the car is not in compliance, we will protest.
+The straight line speeds that we’ve seen in Mexico and in Brazil, I mean, I think everybody could see Brazil was not a normal situation.

+“Yes, a new engine we know with Mercedes comes with increased performance.
+But when you have a 27 kilometre (per hour) difference, and you see marks on rear-end plates that have been marking up from wings that have been flexing.”

-Earlier, Verstappen had landed the first jab between the duelling rivals on the track as the Dutchman topped the timing sheets at the close of first practice at the Lusail International Circuit.
+Earlier, Verstappen had landed the first jab between the duelling rivals on the track as the Dutchman topped the timing sheets at the close of first practice at the Losail International Circuit.

 A time of one minute 23.723 seconds was enough to set the pace, with Hamilton down in fourth following a frustrating hour.